 An investment programme to improve the energy labels of our homes.
 Please refer to the section Corporate Sustainability and Social Responsibility of this report.

-New acquisitions should comply with Vesteda’s building requirements and with Vesteda’s sustainability principles.
-Please refer to the section Environmental – Improve sustainable performance on page 55 of this report.
+Please refer to the section Environmental – Improve sustainable performance on page 51 of this report and the section Acquisitions and dispositions on page 37.

 Risk: Climate incidents